Andryj96/alexandria-test/README.md

 ## Dependencies

-The Alexandria Teste relies on the following dependencies:
+The Alexandria Teste use some of the following dependencies:

 - Express: Web framework for handling API routes.
 - Prisma: ORM (Object-Relational Mapping) for database operations.